Crypto Trading 101 | What Is Market Sentiment?

-Use market sentiment indicators to learn the general feeling of the community and investors.
-Indexes such as the Fear and Greed index provide various sources and summarize the present feeling in the market.
+Utilize market sentiment indicators to understand the overall sentiment of the community and investors.
+For example, check indexes like the Fear and Greed index, which aggregate various sources to summarize the current market sentiment.

-Gauge the amount of hype surrounding a crypto project using Google trends.
-For example, a vast search volume of 'how to buy Bitcoin' could suggest an optimistic market sentiment for Bitcoin.
+Assess the level of excitement around a crypto project by using Google Trends.
+For instance, a significant search volume for "how to buy Bitcoin" could indicate a positive market sentiment towards Bitcoin.

 Market Sentiment Indicators